regb/cafesat/README.md

 CafeSat exports an API usable from Scala programs.
 The API is not stable yet and is expected to change frequently.
 It will NOT be backward compatible.

+A minimal Scala doc is available [here](http://regb.github.io/cafesat/apidocs/#cafesat.api.package).

-The best way to learn the API is to look at some projects relying on CafeSat:
+The best way to learn the API is probably to look at some projects relying on CafeSat:

   * [CafeDoku](https://github.com/regb/cafedoku)